nonkloq/.dotfiles/README.md

 stow .
 ```

+> [!NOTE]
-> NOTE: Backup or remove the existing files before creating symbolic links
+> Backup or remove the existing files before creating symbolic links
 > Use `stow --adopt .` with caution.
-This command should only be used if you are certain that the files in this repository are dummy/not required and any existing files in the target directories are the real config files.
+This command should only be used if you are certain that the files in this folder are dummy/not required and any existing files in the target directories are the real config files.

 ## Updating